Approach to Compliance

 Based on the Whistleblower Protection Act, the OPEN HOUSE Group has established a compliance hotline for consultations and reports from our employees and business partners.
 Representatives of the OPEN HOUSE Group or third-party organizations receive consultations and reports provided by the OPEN HOUSE Group’s employees and business partners.
 The compliance hotline covers a broad range of consultations and reports, including improper actions with respect to laws and regulations, internal rules, general social norms, and corporate ethics, as well as sexual and power harassment, employment issues, workplace environment issues, bribery, and expensive entertainment.

 We have stipulated internal rules, and work to create awareness to ensure that the reporter is not identified while the report is being investigated and that the position of the reporter is preserved.
-Furthermore, reports from employees and business partners of our subsidiaries are received by the parent company, Open House Co., Ltd., as well.
+The administration division analyzes the reports and information received, and formulates policies to prevent recurrence through discussion with the responsible division.
+Therefore, we have a system that is able to address issues as soon as possible.

 Number and Details of Consultations and Reports (OPEN HOUSE Group Overall)